hcorona-zz/diversity-inclusion/reading-list.md

 ### Reading list - books

-The list of books shown below is the the inventory of books owned by Zalando's diveristy guild library.
+The list of books shown below is the the inventory of books owned Zalando's diveristy guild library.
 It is not intended as a complete guide of diversity & inclusion books.
 If you have suggestions, you can reach out to me directly.

 | Book title                                                                         | Author                                            |